NuzhatMastura/dynamic-colorbar-adjustable-legend/README.md

 * The user can choose the colors the colorbar would be presented with (as a range, from one color to another)
 * The user can choose the scale the colorbar would represent (as a range, from one number to another)

-## Plans of Further Features
+## Status
-* Letting the user decide the width and height of the colorbar
+The project is open to further development in the future.
+Features such as letting the user decide the width and height of the colorbar is one thing that is to be implemented.

 ## Sources
 This project is based on Adjustable Colorbar on bl.ocks.org ( https://bl.ocks.org/ssmaroju/9e0b51c2e0cdf82dee6b )